percona/proxysql-admin-tool-doc/docs/index.md

 The configuration options include runtime parameters, server grouping, and traffic-related parameters.
 Many of the settings can be done at runtime using queries that are similar to SQL statements.

-THe [ProxySQL documentation](https://proxysql.com/documentation/) provides information on installing and running ProxySQL.
+The [ProxySQL documentation](https://proxysql.com/documentation/) provides information on installing and running ProxySQL.

 *ProxySQL* is available from the **Percona** software repositories in the following versions: